Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Limitations

 \section{Limitations}

-Technically, our method can be extended to arbitrary definition of building blocks and thus can also generalize to other types of molecules as suggested in \textsection~\ref{sec:repr}, but we leave empirical evaluations for future work due to the absence of well-established benchmarks of other molecular types.
-Further, it is also possible to transfer atom-level knowledge across different molecular types in other scenarios apart from molecular interactions.
-For instance, universal pretraining on different kinds of molecules, which needs careful design of the unsupervised task, hence we also leave this for future work.
+First, current evaluations mainly focus on prediction tasks in molecular interactions.
+Generative tasks are another major branch in learning molecular interactions~\citep{luo20213d, liu2022generating, peng2022pocket2mol}.
+Designing generative algorithms for the proposed unified representation is non-trivial, and we leave this for future work.
+Further, it is also possible to generalize atom-level knowledge in other scenarios apart from molecular interactions (\emph{e.g.} tasks concerning bare molecules).
+For instance, universal pretraining on different molecular domains, which needs careful design of the unsupervised task, hence we also leave this for future work.